This advice applies to England. Change country

 Write to your employer

 If you haven't been able to sort out your problem by talking directly to your manager, the next thing to do is write to your employer.
 Give details of your problem, date your letter and keep a copy.
 If you have not done so already, you might find it helpful to tell your employer any suggestions you have for resolving the problem.
+You can use our template letter and grievance checklist.

 Meet with your employer